Jtog123/Beanstalk_Language/README.md

-# Beanstalkv - A General Purpose Programming Language
+# Beanstalk - A General Purpose Programming Language

 “Fee-fi-fo-fum,\
 I smell the blood of an Englishman.\